SpaceG/spaceg.github.io/_posts/2016-01-18-gitlist-opensource.md

-first remove the node_module  folder, then install npm packages  $npm install  then after, $ sudo sails lift , do you will see, it give a error back, becuase do you haven't install MongoDB packages.. install Mongo DB : via commandline in the same dictory which you launch the full app : run <code> npm install sails-mongo --save  </code> then it will intsall all MongoDB Packages : then run again  $ sudo sails lift  .
+first remove the <code> node_module </code>  folder, then install npm packages <code> $npm install</code>  then after, $ sudo sails lift , do you will see, it give a error back, becuase do you haven't install MongoDB packages.. install Mongo DB : via commandline in the same dictory which you launch the full app : run <code> npm install sails-mongo --save  </code> then it will intsall all MongoDB Packages : then run again  $ sudo sails lift  .